ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.hue/README.md

 * (foxriver76) we now define minimum ct of groups to 2000 instead of 2179 (fixes #216)

 ### 3.5.19 (2021-06-02)
-* (foxriver76) fix crash case if we cannot get min/max ct values
+* (foxriver76) fixed crash case if we cannot get min/max ct values

 ### 3.5.18 (2021-06-01)
 * (foxriver76) get the correct min/max ct values from api for lights (closes #192)